-Assuming an average selling price of \$0.324/W, as implied by our June 30, 2020 contracted module backlog of 10.8 GW for an aggregate transaction price of \$3.5 billion, and 2019 exit rate nameplate capacity in Vietnam of 2.4 GW DC, the maximum potential revenue impact would be approximately \$65 million assuming the water outage lasted for one month.
+Assuming a contracted module backlog of 14.1 GW for an aggregate transaction price of \$4.1 billion as of March 31, 2021, and 2021 nameplate capacity in Vietnam of 2.8 GWDC as of 31 March 2021, the maximum potential revenue impact would be approximately \$68 million assuming the water outage lasted for one month.
 While we would likely experience some supply disruption in the event of a water outage, it is unlikely to last for more than a month.